-Dispersant use e Dispersant Approval and Testing Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill dispersants is allowed in Malta, following prior official authorisation from the Director of the Environment Protection Department (Ministry for Rural Affairs & Environment) The national contact point for dispersant use is the Director General of MEPA (Malta Environment & Planning Authority) The dispersants' testing is being performed by the University of Malta A standard approval scheme for dispersants exists and is described in Malta's National Contingency Plan List of approved dispersants: Yes / A list of approved dispersants exists and is published in the NCP Vessel application: Tugs, patrol craft, workboats & civil protection craft are available to the Maltese authorities for dispersant application Aircraft application: Aircraft dispersant application is done by Malta's Armed Forces, following national agreements at government level Maltese authorities maintain limited shipboard dispersant spraying equipment Malta maintains 800 drums of 200 l each, of dispersants OSR 2 & OSR 5, which are currently being replaced, since they failed the testing procedure In the warehouse of the Oil Pollution Response Module (OPRM) of the Maritime Authority, 3km from Valetta Harbour Checks of the existing stockpiles are being undertaken according to the manu- facturer's recommen- dations
+Dispersant use Dispersant Testing & Approval Dispersant Application Dispersant Stockpiles Authorisation Testing Approval Platforms & Resources Equipment Name & Quantity Location Checks The use of oil spill disper- sants is allowed according to the NMPCP, following prior official authorisation from the Malta Environ- ment and Planning Authority The national contact point for dispersant use is the Di- rector General of the Malta Environment and Planning Authority Testing of dispersants is carried out by the Univer- sity of Malta according to standard criteria.
+A standard approval scheme for dispersants exists and is described in Malta's National Marine Pollution Contingency Plan Vessel application: Tugs, patrol craft, work- boats & Civil Protection craft are available to the Maltese authorities for dis- persant application at sea Maltese authorities maintain limited shipboard dispersant spraying equip- ment N/A Available dispersants are kept in the warehouse of the Oil Pollution Response Module (OPRM), 3 km from Valetta Harbour Checks of the existing stockpiles are being undertaken according to manu- facturer recommen- dations

-National Policy regarding the Use of Oil Spill Dispersants: THE NETHERLANDS
+National Policy regarding the Use of Oil Spill Dispersants: THE NETHERLANDS including the products UK has in stock provided they appear on the list in Bonn Agreement.